s1lvaj/degoogle/README.md

 ## 6. Content

 You can get content from youtube channels, and even news articles, by using their RSS feeds.

-For instance, on youtube, have account turned off.
 The script in this repository can be used for this.

-For other news/content, the same can be made.
+This way, you can even navigate youtube with your account turned off.
+For other news and content, the same can be made.

-With time, you'll see u dont care about some of the channels.
+This repository has github actions running daily scripts to gather the recent news and publications from some online content, and sending them using a personalized telegram/slack/discord bot.
+With time, you'll see u dont care about some of the channels, and will start removing them from your list.

+If you wanted to include in your script the function to directly send you an email using a gmail account, that would also be possible with the script below.
+But since this is a degoogle repository, that option will not be used.

 ```javascript Sending Email
 def send_email(